How to Know if You’re an Empath

 Over time, I suggest adding to this list to keep yourself covered.
 You don’t have to reinvent the wheel each time you’re on emotional overload.
 With pragmatic strategies to cope, empaths can have quicker retorts, feel safer, and their talents can blossom.

 Learn how to tap into your emotions, intuition, and empathy to fully access your sensitivities without going on overload or becoming drained.
-Dr. Judith Orloff hosts Igniting the Power of Your Intuition at the Art of Living Retreat Center from April 12th-14th, 2018.
+Dr. Judith Orloff hosts Self-Care Retreat for Empaths and Sensitive People at the Art of Living Retreat Center from May 14–16, 2021.

 Dr. Judith Orloff, a UCLA-trained psychiatrist, NY Times best-selling author and an empath herself, will show you how to awaken your intuition and empathy to enhance your health, work, relationships, resilience as a parent, and emotional & physical well-being.
 Nurturing your sensitivities yet staying grounded, allows you to model for others how to be sensitive, heart-centered, and strong, a way to positively change your life and the planet.